thillRobot/projects/carla/using_carla.md

 DOCKER_OPTS="--dns <your_dns_server_1> --dns <your_dns_server_2>"

+here it is in one line

+'sudo echo "DOCKER_OPTS=" --dns 192.168.254.254" >> /etc/default/docker"'

-sudo service docker restart
+'sudo service docker restart'

 OK!
 We have news....Nicholas from carla team said that the image is not 'runtime' for the client so I have to start bash is the container and intall the library with apt-get

 apt-get install vim

+Start bash in the running container

 sudo docker exec -it -u 0:0 carla /bin/bash

 apt-get update

 apt-get install libjpeg-turbo8 libtiff-dev python3-pip

 pip3 install -r PythonAPI/examples/requirements.txt

 python3 PythonAPI/examples/manual_control.py